State Board of Education signs off on withholding $9.1 million from Epic Charter Schools

-The Oklahoma State Board of Education on Thursday voted to dock Epic Charter Schools' next 12 monthly payments by a total of $9.1 million as a penalty for its former management company exceeding legal limits on administrative overhead costs.
+The Oklahoma State Board of Education voted Thursday to dock Epic Charter Schools' next 12 monthly payments by a total of $9.1 million as a penalty for its former management company's having exceeded legal limits on administrative overhead costs.

-This latest penalty covering a five-year period between the fiscal years 2015-2019 is in addition to a $10.5 million penalty the state Department of Education withheld from Epic for fiscal year 2020.
+This latest penalty, covering a five-year period from fiscal year 2015 to 2019, is in addition to a $10.5 million penalty the state Department of Education withheld from Epic for fiscal year 2020.

 State officials reported earlier this year that Epic’s own spending reports to the state again reflected administrative costs well above statutory limits for all public schools and less than full compliance with mandatory school cost accounting requirements.

+“The road to today has been long, challenging and frustrating," said State Superintendent Joy Hofmeister.
+"State education dollars should support student learning, not corporate profits.
+The state board’s vote is a huge step forward for the students and families of Epic, as well as all Oklahoma taxpayers."

-The State Auditor and Inspector’s Office lauded Thursday afternoon's vote by the state Board of Education, saying it validates that office’s forensic audit findings and brings the new total of taxpayer dollars to be recouped by the state as a result of the forensic audit on Epic to nearly $20 million.
+The State Auditor and Inspector’s Office lauded Thursday afternoon's vote by the state board, saying it validates the findings of the state's forensic audit on Epic and brings the new total of taxpayer dollars to be recouped as a result to nearly $20 million.

+“Epic Charter Schools is a public school district, funded 100% by taxpayers, and my office has a duty to make sure they are spending the money properly,” State Auditor Cindy Byrd said in a press release.

 Epic Charter Schools issued a statement vowing to seek reimbursement from its former school management company, Epic Youth Services.

+"Though this penalty is substantial, these monies will be returned to Oklahoma public schools.
+Epic is strong and supports public education statewide."

-In an October 2020 report, the state’s spending watchdog agency identified chronically excessive administrative overhead costs and inaccurate cost accounting by Epic under its previous management company during the five fiscal years from 2015 through 2019.
+In an October 2020 report, the state auditor identified chronically excessive administrative overhead costs and inaccurate cost accounting by Epic during the five fiscal years from 2015 through 2019.

+The state Board of Education responded immediately in October 2020, voting unanimously to claw back $11.2 million for the 2015-2019 fiscal years.

 After a yearlong review, the state Department of Education revised the amount it believes Epic Charter Schools owes back to the state for excessive administrative spending between 2015 and 2019 from $11.2 million to $9.1 million.